ayan12215/subscene-tv/README.md

-This project is about Buraq best dialogues
+This project is about a website of Turkish series With Urdu subtitles